andrewjk/svelte-toolkit/README.md

 ## Consuming from Sapper

-In client.js:
+Import the SCSS styles in client.js:

 ```javascript
 import 'svelte-toolkit/main.scss';
 ```

-In your svelte component:
+Import toolkit components in your svelte component:

 ```javascript
 import { Button } from "svelte-toolkit";